thomdixon/mkpasswd/README.md

 Python script and module for generating random passwords.
 Based on the most fundamental features from Don Libes' expect script.
-This script is compatible with both Python 2 ans Python 3.
+This script is compatible with both Python 2 and Python 3.

 # Usage